20 Best Ski Resorts In Canada: Experts Guide

 Incredibly Crowded, Mountain Gets Tracked Out Fast, BC Coastal Weather, Expensive, Mixed Snow Quality, No Half Pipe

 Whistler Blackcomb is the most famous ski resort in Canada and North America.
-It’s a mega-resort that receives a vast annual snowfall over insane terrain and a full-service resort at the base.
+It’s a mega-resort that receives a vast annual snowfall over insane terrain and has a full-service resort at the base.
 It’s not much of a surprise that it is considered one of the best ski resorts in the world.
-There’s a lot to be said about Whistler, but it holds a special place in heart and we love it dearly — we even spent a season living in Creekside Village.
+There’s a lot to be said about Whistler, but it holds a special place in our hearts—we even spent a season living in Creekside Village.

 Whistler is two hours from Vancouver along the Sea To Sky Highway.
 Its fame and excellent facilities bring in two million guests a year!
-This is also its most significant negative, as crowds and lines can be brutal.
+However, its most significant negative is its crowds and lines, which can be brutal.
 This is especially true on powder days when locals come out in force and compete for the best lines.

-Those locals include pros and experts because of the excellent terrain—which can make competition fierce for first tracks on the best lines.
+Those locals include pros and experts because of the excellent terrain, making competition fierce for first tracks on the best lines.
 The two mountains are so big and have so much variety that it would take years to explore all they offer.
 The quality of the runs, parks, and expert terrain is impressive.
 There is something for everyone, and even the experts rave about Whistler Blackcomb.

 Learn More About Whistler